michielvandijk/mapspamc/README.md

 the creation of country level crop distribution maps.
-The model builds on the global version of the [Spatial Production Allocation model (SPAM)](www.mapspam.info) (You and Wood 2006; You, Wood, and Wood-Sichra 2009; You et al. 2014; Yu et al. 2020), which uses an cross-entropy optimization approach to ‘pixelate’ national and subnational crop statistics on a spatial grid at a resolution of 5 arcmin (\~ 10 x 10 km). `mapspamc` provides the necessary infrastructure to run the Spatial Production Allocation Model at the country level and makes it possible to incorporate national sources of information and potentially create maps at a higher resolution of 30 arcsec (Dijk et al. 2022).
+The model builds on the global version of the [Spatial Production Allocation model (SPAM)](www.mapspam.info) (You and Wood 2006; You, Wood, and Wood-Sichra 2009; You et al. 2014; Yu et al. 2020), which uses a cross-entropy optimization approach to ‘pixelate’ national and subnational crop statistics on a spatial grid at a resolution of 5 arcmin (\~ 10 x 10 km). `mapspamc` provides the necessary infrastructure to run SPAM at the country level and makes it possible to incorporate national sources of information and potentially create maps at a higher resolution of 30 arcsec (Dijk et al. 2022).

 ## References